-When To Treat Hypothyroidism
+When to Treat Hypothyroidism

 Treatment in case of congenital hypothyroidism should be started immediately after the child is born and should be monitored closely.
 Most cases of congenital hypothyroidism will require lifelong hormone replacement.

-Course Of Medical Treatment
+The Course of Medical Treatment

 If a child is diagnosed with the condition, L-thyroxin is administered as a remedy.
 Here is a guideline of the recommended dosage.
-Do remember, however, that a doctor must be consulted before medicine is offered to the child.
+Do remember, however, that a doctor must be consulted before the medicine is offered to the child.

-1. For acquired hypothyroidism
+1. For Acquired Hypothyroidism

 The course of administering L-thyroxine for acquired hypothyroidism is as follows:

-2. For congenital hypothyroidism
+2. For Congenital Hypothyroidism

-For treatment of congenital hypothyroidism, the dosage of L-thyroxine should be 10 to 15 mcg/kg, administered once in a day.
+For treatment of congenital hypothyroidism, the dosage of L-thyroxine should be 10 to 15 mcg/kg, administered once a day.
 The medication should start immediately and should be monitored closely.

-Monitoring Of Hypothyroidism Disorder in a Child
+Monitoring of Hypothyroidism Disorder in a Child

 Children who suffer from the disorder need to be monitored frequently during the first few years of their life.
 The monitoring frequency of the disorder is as follows: